openequella/openequella.github.io/guides/RestAPIGuide.md

 ```

 ## Connectors
 Connectors are a type of entity.
-Currently no read or write operations can be performed on connectors, they must be created manually using the EQUELLA web UI.
+Currently no read or write operations can be performed on connectors, they must be created manually using the openEQUELLA web UI.

-You can view where EQUELLA content is used in external systems using the connector endpoint.
+You can view where openEQUELLA content is used in external systems using the connector endpoint.

-To use the connector endpoint you need to have External system connectors configured within EQUELLA.
+To use the connector endpoint you need to have External system connectors configured within openEQUELLA.
 ### Retrieve a list of connectors for an item
 To view the list of connectors available for any item perform a GET on .../api/connector/[item uuid]/[item version]